AffanIndo/AffanIndo.github.io/_posts/2019-06-23-how-to-change-application-icon-in-linux.md

 ---
-title: How to Change Application Icon in Ubuntu
+title: How to Change Application Icon in Linux
 description:
-header: How to Change Application Icon in Ubuntu
+header: How to Change Application Icon in Linux
 ---
 Do you hate it when your favorite icon pack didn't have some application that you use frequently?
 I hate it because my favorite app looks so bad compared the other application icons.
 I mean, just look at this: